arcturo/library/coffeescript/chapters/01_syntax.md

 ###Function invocation

-Functions can be invoked exactly as in JavaScript, with brackets `()`, `apply()` or `call()`.
+Functions can be invoked exactly as in JavaScript, with parens `()`, `apply()` or `call()`.
 However, like Ruby, CoffeeScript will automatically call functions if they are invoked with at least one argument.

 <span class="csscript"></span>